Antisemitism on Wikipedia: Holocaust-related bias

 In 2023, historians Jan Grabowski and Shira Klein wrote that a small group of Wikipedia editors had intentionally introduced skewed views and distortions in the encyclopedia's history of the Holocaust.
 There was "significant cleanup of articles" in response to the study and the English Wikipedia's Arbitration Committee opened a case to investigate and evaluate the actions of editors in the affected articles.
 Ultimately, the Committee banned two editors from the topic areas.
-Piotr Konieczny, sociologist and Wikipedian who was named in Grabowski and Klein's article but not banned by the Committee, published a research letter in the journal Holocaust Studies in 2025, disputing the methodology and conclusions of the study.
+Piotr Konieczny, sociologist and Wikipedian who was also named in Grabowski and Klein's article but was not banned by the Committee, published a research letter in the journal Holocaust Studies in 2025, disputing the methodology and conclusions of the study.

 Reliability of the Anti-Defamation League

 Wikipedia maintains a list of "perennial sources" whose reliability has been evaluated by a community of editors.
 Possible statuses include "generally reliable", "marginally reliable... depending on context", "generally unreliable", and "deprecated".